Temporary, relocated or defunct

 on the south wall of Pendleton House in 1992.

-By 2001 this chime had been sold; the buyer is unknown.
+By 2001 this chime had been sold; the bells became part of the Over-the-Rhine Bell Tower

 - Steeplechase Park, Coney Island, NY